Grizzlies vs. Hawks Prediction & Picks - December 23

 - Pick OU:

+- Memphis covers the spread when it is a 1.5-point underdog or more 33.3% of the time.
+That's more often than Atlanta covers as a favorite of 1.5 or more (16.7%).

-- Atlanta and its opponents have eclipsed the total 64.3% of the time this season (18 out of 28).
-That's more often than Memphis and its opponents have (10 out of 27).
+- Atlanta's games have gone over the total 64.3% of the time this season (18 out of 28), which is more often than Memphis' games have (10 out of 27).

-- As a moneyline favorite this season, the Grizzlies are 5-4, while the Hawks are 5-10 as moneyline underdogs.
+- As a moneyline favorite this year, the Hawks are 7-5, while the Grizzlies are 3-14 as moneyline underdogs.

 Put your picks to the test and bet on the Grizzlies with BetMGM Sportsbook.